Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ## Functions

 A function is a unit of reusable code, which can be invoked or "called" many times, possibly with different input values.
-They are a critical part of any language.
+They are a key part of any language.
 Functions help structure and organize your code: self-contained processes and computations can be neatly isolated in a function.

-Functions are kind of named after mathematical functions: `f(x) = x * x`.
+Functions are kind of named after mathematical functions: f(x) = x * x.
 In JavaScript this would become `function square(x) { return (x * x); }`

 Other languages can use terms like "subroutine" or "procedure" to describe a function.
 Fortran IV used to provide SUBROUTINE which returned no value, and FUNCTION which did return a value.
 In modern languages a "function" can return or not return a value just as you wish, and you can also use or ignore the return value afterwards as you wish.